Who Runs This?

 Radio Eden is proud to offer hardship scholarships in 3-month increments to otherwise financially-independent individuals employed 50 weeks a year 40 hours a week by an external employer (read: not founders).
 During this program we cap your housing costs at 30% of your take-home pay after minimum payments on most student loans, most medical debt and similar circumstances on a case by case basis.

-We believe that most of getting better paying work is connections and socialization, and hope that you will leave here with the knowledge and connections to get a better-paying job if you want one.
+We believe that most of getting better paying work is connections, and hope that you will leave here with the knowledge and connections to get a better-paying job if you want one.

-Some work we consider to be chronically underpaid public service also qualifies for a scholarship with less strict conditions.
-Examples include K-12 education, certain types of federal research.
+Some work we consider to be chronically underpaid public service also often qualifies for a scholarship with less strict conditions.
+Examples include K-12 education, and certain types of federal research.

 The Right Community Space For You

-In the summer, all space is communal, including sleeping spaces, and most space is open to all genders.
-Space is zoned so residents can find a place to study, play, or sleep at any time of the day or night.
-Sleeping spaces are zoned snoring and non-snoring and also by what time residents prefer to go to bed.
-There are also a non-compulsory female-identified-only and male-identified-only sleeping spaces.
+All space is communal, including sleeping spaces, and most space is open to all genders.
+Space is zoned so housemates can find a place to study, play, or sleep at any time of the day or night.
+Sleeping spaces are zoned snoring and non-snoring and also by what time housemates prefer to go to bed.
+In larger houses, there are also a non-compulsory female-identified-only and male-identified-only sleeping spaces during certain seasons.